malekzitouni/ObjectiX-Intelligent-Object-Detection-ROI-Classification-ResNet50AttentionMechanism/README.md

    - Plan to fine-tune the pre-trained model while avoiding overfitting by adjusting the learning rate, epochs, and potentially applying **early stopping**.
    - Exploring data augmentation strategies for improving generalization and model performance.

-Let me know if you'd like any additional details or modifications to this summary!